Photo by Enes royalfound

 Madrid: The Prado, Reina Sofía, and Thyssen-Bornemisza are all bookable online with time-slots — queue times vary from 0 (January mornings) to 45 minutes (July–August Saturday afternoons).
 The Thyssen is the most undervisited of the three and the most bookable year-round.

-Seville: The Real Alcázar (the extraordinary Mudéjar palace — the most beautiful building in Spain) has timed entry — book 2–4 weeks ahead in April (Feria period) and September–October.
+Seville: The Real Alcázar (the stunning Mudéjar palace — among the most beautiful buildings in Spain) has timed entry — book 2–4 weeks ahead in April (Feria period) and September–October.
 The Catedral de Sevilla (the third largest cathedral in the world) and the Giralda tower require 30–60 minute queues or advance booking.

 FAQ

 What is the best month to visit Spain overall?
-April — the combination of mild weather throughout the country (not yet hot enough for discomfort, the Mediterranean sea beginning to warm), the extraordinary Semana Santa and Feria de Abril if visiting Seville, and the spring wildflowers on the meseta and in the Pyrenean foothills make April Spain’s single finest month for first-time visitors.
+April — the combination of mild weather throughout the country (not yet hot enough for discomfort, the Mediterranean sea beginning to warm), the dramatic Semana Santa and Feria de Abril if visiting Seville, and the spring wildflowers on the meseta and in the Pyrenean foothills make April the best all-round choice for first-time visitors.

 When is Spain too hot to visit?
 Madrid and Seville in July–August are genuinely too hot for comfortable outdoor tourism (38–46°C).
 The coast (Barcelona, San Sebastián, Málaga) has the sea moderating to 27–32°C in July, which is tolerable but still hot.
 For travelers sensitive to heat, Spain’s tourist season ideally ends in June and resumes in September.